jghoshh/virtuo/README.md

-# Virtuo - A Habit Tracker built using Golang and MongoDB
+# Virtuo - a Habit Tracker built using Golang and MongoDB